FAQs

 What should I do if I don’t know my password?

-If you need further help email iThenticate support.
+If you need further help, contact iThenticate support.
 It is recommended that you do so from your La Trobe email address.

 I forgot my password

-iThenticate does not work in the same way that most other La Trobe University systems you’re your University username and password will not allow you to log in to iThenticate.
-If you’ve forgotten your iThenticate password, the usual La Trobe University support resources will not be able to assist you.
+iThenticate does not work in the same way as most other La Trobe University systems; your standard University username and password will not allow you to log in to iThenticate.
+If you’ve forgotten your iThenticate password, the usual La Trobe University support resources will not be able to assist you – you’ll need to follow the forgotten password instructions from iThenticate.

 My file won’t upload.
 Help!